MJOAN/Train-Scheduler/README.md

 # Firebase Train-Scheduler
 ## Overview

 Here I created a train schedule application that incorporates Firebase to host arrival and departure data.
 This app will retrieve and manipulate this information with Moment.js.
 This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Initial code is provided by the Coding Boot Camp, 2016 (C)

 ![train screenshot](screenshot5.png)